3 Data wrangling II

 A table containing the mean weight of 10 rodent species on each plot from the rodent survey data

-can be read directly into a surveys_spread
+can be read directly into a surveys_spread object using the code below.

 Feel free to explore the data, and snapshot is shown in Figure 3.1.